khchehab/gospark/README.md

 # gospark

-Draw sparklines in your terminal
+Draw sparklines in your terminal.

+Inspired by the shell script [spark](https://github.com/holman/spark).